Crispy, flavorful Korean fried chicken that's a cut above the rest. A go-to for many, it's a no-frills spot where the food is the star.

 Important Note

-The crust of the fried chicken does not hold up well for delivery, suggesting it's best enjoyed fresh on-site.
+The crust on the fried chicken does not hold up well for delivery and is best eaten fresh.

 Neutral"Despite some people viewing it as 'basic', the user asserts that Bonchon is 'insanely good'."